Part of the

 Website: 4TU.nl

-• Understand the relation between technology, values, and human autonomy.
+• Understand the relation between technology, values, and human well-being.

-• Explain basic notions of values and human autonomy within philosophy and other relevant disciplines.
+• Explain basic notions of values and human well-being within philosophy and other relevant disciplines.

-• Differentiate main approaches to designing for human autonomy.
+• Differentiate main approaches to designing for human well-being.

-• Characterise and discuss ‘value conflict’ and ‘value change’ and understand the implications of these phenomena for designing for values and designing for human autonomy.
+• Characterise and discuss ‘value conflict’ and ‘value change’ and understand the implications of these phenomena for designing for values and designing for human well-being.

-• Evaluate technology in terms of human autonomy.
+• Evaluate technology in terms of its impact on human well-being.

 Programme